Children on Campus Policy and Procedure

 Means people under the age of 16 years.

-Means a person employed by the University of Southern Queensland and whose conditions of employment are governed by the USQ Enterprise Agreement 2010-2013 or relevant employment contract.
+Means a person employed by the University of Southern Queensland and whose conditions of employment are governed by the USQ Enterprise Agreement 2010-2013.

 On-campus work situations